 - 3 Tbsp Worcestershire sauce

 - 1 Tbsp garlic powder

 - 1 Tbsp brown granulated erythritol-based sweetener (like Swerve)

 - 1½ lb sirloin steak, cut into roughly 1-inch cubes

 - 8 oz small button mushrooms, stems removed

 - 2 small zucchinis, sliced into 2/3-inch thick rounds

 - 1 bell pepper, cut into 1-inch pieces

 - In a medium bowl, combine the olive oil, tamari sauce, Worcestershire sauce, red wine vinegar, Dijon mustard, garlic powder, sweetener, Italian herb blend, salt, and pepper and whisk together.

-- Place the steak and vegetables into a large plastic zip-top bag.
-Set aside 1 tablespoon of the marinade, then add the rest of the marinade to the meat and vegetables.
+- Place the steak and vegetables into a large plastic zip-top bag, then add the the marinade to the meat and vegetables.
 Seal the bag, then gently massage its contents to coat the meat with the marinade.
 Refrigerate for at least 1 hour, up to 6 hours.

 - Meanwhile, if you’re using wooden skewers, soak them in water.

 - Preheat your grill on high.
 Thread the kebabs: thread alternating pieces of marinated meat and vegetables until the skewers are filled, aiming for an even distribution on each skewer.